 Requests for refunds on tickets or passes purchased will be made at our discretion and will be subject to an administration fee.

-If a customer is found to be fraudulently using, copying, producing or adapting our range of tickets and passes they may be liable to prosecution by the company.
+If a customer is found to be fraudulently using, copying, producing or adapting our range of tickets, passes and permits to travel that customer will be liable to prosecution by us.

-We welcome and encourage assistance dogs on our vehicles and they are carried and welcome aboard at all times.
+We welcome and encourage assistance dogs on our buses and coaches and they are carried and welcome aboard at all times.
 We would ask you, though, to ensure you comply with any reasonable instruction given by the bus driver whilst you and your dog are on board.

 Other dogs (or a small animal) are welcome at the discretion of our drivers and, if they are permitted on board, they must be well behaved and of no danger or nuisance to other customers or our employees.
-Dogs can be dangerous so where appropriate they must travel in accordance with the Dangerous Dogs Act.
+Dogs can be dangerous so, where appropriate, they must travel in accordance with the Dangerous Dogs Act.

-Please remember that animals are not permitted to travel on seats (although they can sit on your lap) and if the animal causes damage, loss or injury due to it travelling on the vehicle or being on our premises you will be held responsible (sorry) and we may seek to claim costs as a result.
+Please remember that animals are not permitted to travel on seats (although they can sit on your lap) and, if the animal causes damage, loss or injury due to it travelling on the vehicle or being on our premises you will be held responsible and we may seek to claim costs as a result.
 Any animal which is permitted to travel on our bus is at your risk.

-We make no charge for the carriage of dogs and small animals although we do ask you respect the above rules.
+We make no charge for the carriage of dogs and small animals although we do ask you respect the above rules at all times.

-We support a mother's right to breastfeed her baby in public, this includes doing so on any of our buses.
-Many of our customers are mums and children and we completely understand that babies need to be fed when they are hungry.
+We support a mother's right to breastfeed her baby in public.
+This includes doing so on any of our buses and coaches.
+Many of our customers are mothers and children and we understand completely that babies need to be fed when they are hungry.